Sentiment Analysis Using Averaged Weighted Word Vector Features: Experiments

 \subsection{IMDB Reviews}

-The Stanford IMDB review dataset contains 100,000 movie reviews in English.
-Twenty-five thousand of these reviews are labeled as positive, 25,000 reviews are labeled as negative, and the remaining 50,000 reviews are unlabeled.
-IMDB reviews have got review scores between 1 and 10 rather than the sentiment labels.
-The dataset was formed from the reviews scored between 1 and 4 as negative and those between 7 and 10 as positive.
-Therefore, there are only two classes as positive and negative.
+Stanford IMDB dataset of reviews contains 100,000 movie reviews in English.
+25,000 of these reviews are labeled as positive, the other 25,000 reviews are labeled as negative and the remaining 50,000 reviews are unlabeled.
+In fact, IMDB reviews are labeled numbers that are between 1 and 10.
+However, this dataset contains only reviews with 1 to 4 as negative and reviews with 7 to 10 as positive.
+Therefore, there are only two labels: positive and negative.

-We produced word2vec and glove vectors with dimension 300 for each using a window size of five.
-We run our feed-forward models using word2vec vectors (ARV\_wv and WARV\_wv) and glove vectors (ARV\_gl and WARV\_gl) separately, and also using the combined vectors (ARV\_wvgl and WARV\_wvgl).
-We tried different lengths of word vectors whose results are shown in Figure \ref{imdb_wv}, and we got the best results with dimension 300.
-Thus, the number of features in the models is 300 for the separate runs and 600 for the combined runs.
-Similarly, in the CNN model, the column dimensions of the input matrices are 300 (separate run) and 600 (combined run).
+For IMDB reviews, we produced word2vec and glove vectors from IMDB reviews.
+The length of the vectors is 300, and their window sizes are 5.
+We run our methods by using word2vec vectors(\_wv) and glove vectors(\_gl) separately and combined(\_wvgl).
+Therefore, the number of features of our Averaged Review Vectors (ARV) and Weighted Averaged Review Vectors (WARV) is 300 for separate runs and 600 for combined runs.
+In the same manner, for our CNN model, the number of features is 300 (separate run) and 600 (combined run).

-Table \ref{imdb_single_acc} shows the results of the proposed models accompanied by the results of the three state-of-the-art approaches.
-The method that employs weighted word vectors achieves the highest performance.
-This shows that the positive and negative strengths of words obtained from the data affect on determining the correct sentiment.
-Our WARV method is also computationally efficient than the Mesnil's paragraph vectors method\cite{Mesnil:15}.
-Since the ARV and WARV models having separate word2vec and glove vectors, we use only these 600-dimensional versions in the experiments that follow.
-Our WARV model has 94.95 \% accuracy.
-It means that it misclassified 1263 reviews out of 25000 reviews.
+As seen in Table \ref{imdb_single_acc}, with \textbf{\% 94.286} accuracy, our WARV method has better accuracy values than N-Gram, RNNLM, and Mesnil's paragraph vector.
+Also, our WARV method is computationally more efficient than Mesnil's paragraph vectors (PV) (Mesnil et al.\cite{Mesnil:15}).

-Table \ref{imdb_ensemble_acc} shows the performance of the ensembles with a different number of classifiers using the two ensemble methods.
-We see that the WARV model is included in all the ensembles with the highest success rates.
-The NBSVM and CNN methods also contribute to the performance in the models formed of more than two classifiers.
-We do not include in the table ensembles whose accuracies are below 94 \%, except those given in the Mesnil's study\cite{Mesnil:15} for comparison.
-We observe that the success rates we obtain outperform those in Mesnil by about three percent.
-Especially when our WARV and Wang's NBSVM methods are ensembled, we obtain the state of art result (95.6\%).
+When our weighted averaged review vectors (WARV) are ensembled with NBSVM, they reach an accuracy value \textbf{\% 95.02} as shown in Table \ref{imdb_ensemble_acc}.
+When we ensemble three methods, the best accuracy (\textbf{\% 95.032}) is obtained by the ensemble of WARV, NBSVM, and CNN as shown in Table \ref{imdb_ensemble_acc}.
+Also, these two results are better than Mesnil's results.